Tree falls on house in Willoughby Hills, road closure in effect

 Police say no injuries were reported, when the call came in at 3 a.m.

-At one point overnight into Friday morning, over 300 power outages were reported in Lake County, but it's not confirmed that the tree caused those outages.
+At one point overnight into Friday morning, more than 300 power outages were reported in Lake County, but it's not confirmed that the tree caused those outages.

-Channel 3 has a crew on scene and will bring you any developments as they come in.

 © 2017 WKYC-TV